kuujo/vertigo/README.md

 ## The Vertigo Cluster
 Vertigo provides its own cluster abstraction within the Vert.x cluster.
-Vertigo clusters are simple collections of verticles that manage deployment of networks, allow modules and verticles to be deploye remotely (over the event bus) and provide cluster-wide shared data structures.
+Vertigo clusters are simple collections of verticles that manage deployment of networks, allow modules and verticles to be deploy remotely (over the event bus) and provide cluster-wide shared data structures.
 Clusters can be run either in a single Vert.x instance (for testing) or across a Vert.x cluster.